 Start by getting down to your child’s level and making eye contact.
 This will help them know that you are serious and that they need to listen to what you have to say.
 Once you have their attention, explain what they did wrong and why it is important to obey rules.

-Set clear limits and consequences for misbehavior ahead of time.
+Set clear limits and consequences for misbehavior ahead of time and follow through when those rules are broken.
 Let your child know what behaviors are expected and what the consequences will be if they choose to misbehave.
 Be consistent with your expectations and follow through with the consequences every time.

 Try to avoid reacting in the moment by taking a few deep breaths, use essential oils, or count to 10 before you respond.
 If you need to, remove yourself from the situation until you can calm down.
 Once you’re calm, talk to your child about what happened and why their behavior was not acceptable.
 Help them come up with a plan for how they can do better next time.
 Give them some encouragement and let them know that you believe in their ability to make good choices.

 Keep your requests short and simple.
 If you ask them to do too many things at once, they’re likely to get overwhelmed and tune you out.
-Try to give them one instruction at a time, and give them time to process it before adding on anything else.
+Try to give them one or two instructions at a time, and give them time to process it before adding on anything else.

 If you can, provide a visual cue to help them understand what you’re asking.
 For example, if you want them to pick up their toys, show them the toy box and tell them how many toys they need to put away.
 Be patient and keep your cool, even if they don’t seem to be following your instructions right away.
 With a little practice, they’ll get the hang of it in no time.

 Additionally, try to avoid power struggles by offering two options that are both acceptable to you.
-For instance, “Would you like to wear the red shirt or the blue shirt today?”
+Example… “Would you like to wear the red shirt or the blue shirt today?”
 By giving your child a sense of control, you can avoid many potential conflict situations.